7 Minute Read

 These tools can also help you create better delivery logs and records—providing you with delivery timestamps that you can cross-reference with camera footage and security system notifications.

-Rising prices and critical supply chain issues don’t have to put a target on your back.
+Still-elevated material prices and supply chain snags don’t have to put a target on your back.
 Simple solutions, when combined, can provide a powerful defense against construction material theft.
 Cameras, tracking devices, alarm systems and delivery scheduling tools can keep your assets safe and your business moving forward.
 Preventing theft can come with additional benefits—like reduced waste, improved profit margins and boosted productivity.

 It’s best to think of theft mitigation on construction sites as one of the pillars of project success rather than an afterthought or a separate department or discipline.
 A lack of attention in this area can have a snowball effect that results in even greater losses in the future.